How to treat frozen shoulder

 Frozen shoulder is a self-limiting condition, in that it will get better on its own in time.
 But depending how bad the frozen shoulder is this could take anywhere from 2 to 4 years to resolve without any intervention.
 There are numerous things that can be done to help treat a frozen shoulder.
 Perhaps the simplest thing to do is to take paracetamol and ibuprofen and do some stretching exercises to help restore range of movement and manage the pain.
 However, these will not be magic cure.

-One of the most effective things that can be done to treat this condition is a shoulder joint injection with a steroid to help manage the inflammation.
+One of the most effective things that can be done to treat this condition is a shoulder joint injection with an ultrasound guided steroid injection for frozen shoulder to help manage the inflammation.
+We can now offer an ultrasound guided steroid injection for a frozen shoulder at Wandsworth Physiotherapy and Osteopathy.
 A frozen shoulder that is caught relatively early and treated with injections followed by physiotherapy to aid movement and help control pain may help it resolve a little bit quicker, in say 3 to 6 months for example.
 If you think you have a frozen shoulder visit Wandsworth physiotherapy for assessment and a treatment plan.